 At our office, Dr. Weiner performs a full suite of oral surgeries, including:

 Dr. Weiner also performs oral surgery to address dental emergencies.
 If you chip or knock out a tooth, visiting Howe Dental Associates within 30 minutes of your accident could mean the difference between losing and saving your permanent tooth.

 In addition, Dr. Weiner specializes in extractions.
 If you have impacted wisdom teeth or a severely decayed or infected tooth, Dr. Weiner might recommend pulling it to prevent further problems.

-The only way to determine if you’re a good candidate for oral surgery is to make an appointment with Dr. Weiner and the team at Howe Dental Associates.
-Following an oral exam, review of your medical history, and discussion of your symptoms, Dr. Weiner can make recommendations that align with your individual needs.
+The only way to determine if you’re a good candidate for oral surgery is to make an appointment with Dr. Weiner and our team.
+Following an oral exam, a review of your medical history and a discussion of your symptoms, Dr. Weiner can make recommendations that align with your individual needs.

 For example, if you crack or chip a tooth and your pulp is exposed, Dr. Weiner might recommend a root canal to prevent further damage and infection.
-On the other hand, if you lose a tooth due to an automobile accident, Dr. Weiner might recommend placing one or more dental implants to restore your smile.
+If you lose a tooth due to an automobile accident, Dr. Weiner may recommend placing one or more dental implants to restore your smile.

-Make sure to follow Dr. Weiner’s recovery instructions carefully and take your medications as prescribed.
+Make sure to follow your recovery instructions carefully and take your medications as prescribed.
 You should also avoid smoking cigarettes and drinking alcohol.
 In the first few days after your surgery, your mouth will be tender and swollen.
 To prevent infection and ease pain, rinse your mouth with warm saltwater.
-You’ll also need to eat soft foods including soup, applesauce, and yogurt.
+You’ll also need to eat soft foods including soup, applesauce and yogurt.

-Dr. Weiner hopes you never have to undergo oral surgery, but if you do, the team at Howe Dental Associates can help.
+Dr. Weiner hopes you never have to undergo oral surgery, but if you do, our team can help.
 Call the office or click the online booking tool to request your consultation today.